xdissent/dependable/README.md

 });
 ```

-## Register a dependency that depends on other dependencies
+### Register a dependency that has other dependencies

 When the argument is a function, the function's arguments are automatically
 populated with the correct dependencies, and the return value of the function